-Mr. Leggett, aka the Drinking Cup, (which has an exhaustive histories of the drink) has further identified that the popular image of a man in a top hat with a handle bar moustache, used by many Negroni brands is not even Count Camillo but in fact Arnold Henry Savage Landor, painter, explorer, and anthropologist.
+Mr. Leggett, aka the Drinking Cup, (which has an exhaustive history of the drink) has further identified that the popular image of a man in a top hat with a handle bar moustache, used by many Negroni brands is not even Count Camillo but in fact Arnold Henry Savage Landor, painter, explorer, and anthropologist.

-Sadly, he found no evidence of Count Camillo’s time spent as a cowboy, riverboat gambler or rodeo clown.
+Sadly, Mr. Leggett found no evidence of Count Camillo’s time spent as a cowboy, riverboat gambler or rodeo clown.
 He did however find documentation in a NYC business directory dating from 1902 of Count Camillo Negroni as a professor of fencing.
 Not quite as flamboyant as a rodeo clown but still spectacularly posh .
 While the history of the cocktail is complicated- making it couldn’t be easier.

 Gin, Campari, sweet vermouth.
 Lemon twist or orange slice.